Can a Private Landlord Evict Tenant Without Notice?

 The steps for evicting a tenant legally in Dubai are as follows:

-1. Serve an Official Eviction Notice: The landlord must issue a formal eviction notice stating the reason for the eviction and the required notice period.
+1. Serve an Official Eviction Notice in Dubai: The landlord must issue a formal eviction notice stating the reason for the eviction and the required notice period.

 2. File a Case with the Rental Disputes Center (RDC): If the tenant does not comply with the notice, the landlord must submit their case to the RDC.